howsoai/howso-docs/source/api_reference/data_structures.rst

 OpenAPI Data Structures
 =======================

-These data strucutres are used throughout the Howso stack and are automatically generated from the OpenAPI specification.
+These data structures are used throughout the Howso stack and are automatically generated from the OpenAPI specification.

 .. toctree::